Florian Magnus Maier: Alkaloid

 Progressive metal supergroup Alkaloid was formed in 2014, initially set up as a collaboration between Hannes Grossmann, Christian Münzner, Danny Tunker and Linus Klausenitzer.
 Grossmann invited Maier to join on guitar and vocalist duties.
 Maier said "it was just impossible to say no (and not join the band)".
 The band stated that their first record, 'The Malkuth Grimoire', did not receive support from any labels because it was too diverse and hence unmarketable.
-Consequently, they crowdfunded the album, receiving more than $21,000 dollars in donations from fans across the world.
+Consequently, they crowdfunded the album, receiving more than $21,000 in donations from fans across the world.

 Grossmann stated that a central reason for his departure from death metal band Obscura was to collaborate with Maier.
 Concerning Maier's ability, Grossmann said "he is the best composer I have ever worked with".
 Speaking of Maier's abilities, guitarist Christian Münzner said that "The guy is probably the most amazing guitar player I ever met."

-Documentary

-In 2014, the Netherlands Public Broadcasting network NPO released a 50-minute documentary about Maier's life and his composition of a double-guitar concerto, featuring Izhar Elias, entitled "Schattenspiel" ("Shadowplay") for the Zaterdagmatinee, whose performance took place at the Royal Concertgebouw in Amsterdam.
+In 2014, the Netherlands Public Broadcasting network NPO released a 50-minute documentary about Maier's life and his composition of a double-guitar concerto, featuring Izhar Elias, entitled Schattenspiel for the Zaterdagmatinee, whose performance took place at the Royal Concertgebouw in Amsterdam.
 In this documentary, Maier speaks about his childhood, heavy metal during his formative years, familial support and transition to flamenco and classical style guitar playing and composition.

-Hypermobility

-Maier played flamenco guitar with Paco Peña until 2006, at which he was diagnosed with hypermobility, and reverted to electric and acoustic guitars.
-He is unable to use his thumb for traditional flamenco picking, so incorporates flamenco influences in his electric guitar based music.